capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-* Users must be able to create quests through filling out a form that takes in:
+* Quest Form: Users must be able to create quests through filling out a form that takes in:
   * Quest Title
   * Coding Topic
   * Amount of Problems (3 - 8)